Edinburgh: 19th and 20th centuries

 Since the 1990s a new "financial district", including the Edinburgh International Conference Centre, has grown mainly on demolished railway property to the west of the castle, stretching into Fountainbridge, a run-down 19th-century industrial suburb which has undergone radical change since the 1980s with the demise of industrial and brewery premises.
 This ongoing development has enabled Edinburgh to maintain its place as the United Kingdom's second largest financial and administrative centre after London.
 Financial services now account for a third of all commercial office space in the city.
 The development of Edinburgh Park, a new business and technology park covering 38 acres, 4 mi west of the city centre, has also contributed to the District Council's strategy for the city's major economic regeneration.

 In 1998 the Scotland Act, which came into force the following year, established a devolved Scottish Parliament and Scottish Executive (renamed the Scottish Government since September 2007).
 Both based in Edinburgh, they are responsible for governing Scotland while reserved matters such as defence, foreign affairs, and some elements of income tax remain the responsibility of the Parliament of the United Kingdom in London.

 21st century

 In 2022 Edinburgh was affected by the 2022 Scotland bin strikes.
 In 2023 Edinburgh became the first capital city in Europe to sign the global Plant Based Treaty, which was introduced at COP26 in 2021 in Glasgow.
 The Scottish Greens councillor Steve Burgess introduced the treaty.
 The Scottish Countryside Alliance and other farming groups called the treaty "anti-farming".

+In 2026, Edinburgh experienced a series of pro-Palestinian demonstrations linked to the Israel–Gaza conflict.
+On 17 January, a National Palestine Demonstration was held in the city, drawing thousands of participants.
+The march proceeded through the city centre and concluded near the Scottish Parliament.

+Later in January, pro-Palestinian activists blockaded a Leonardo UK defence facility in Edinburgh, calling on the company to respond to demands made by Palestine Action. a group proscribed under the Terrorism Act 2000.
+The protests involved around 100 activists and required the presence and intervention of Police Scotland.